How to Find Cheap Accommodation on Your Road Trip

-Now, this is where you can rack up the $$$ when you plan a road trip vacation.
+Now, this is where you can rack up the $$$ when you plan a road trip.
 What you need to remember is, your budget is your budget.
 This may mean that “The Hilton” is out of the question.
 Or it might mean, making sacrifices during your trip in order to stay in ultimate luxury for a few nights.
 Or perhaps you prefer to keep things simple.
-Whatever your situation and preferences, we have some suggestions.
+Whatever your situation and preferences, we have some suggestions for finding cheap accommodation.

 The first stops for most people are the common booking sites that we have all grown to know and love.
 They’re easy, they’re quick and several of them give you free cancellation options – super convenient.
 Sounds like a dream right?
 Well, they are not always the cheapest possibility but they are great for people who need help planning a vacation.
 It’s worth having a look to see what deals they are running.
 Make sure you set price alerts the second you start to plan your road trip.
 Deals are ever-changing and you don’t want to miss out.
 Check out these booking websites if you haven’t already:

 There are several ways to grab a bargain when booking lodgings.
 PriceLine is great if you want a road trip full of surprises.
 You tell them which area you would like to stay in, hotel star rating and budget.
 Then wait for the hotels to come back with an instant offer.
 You won’t know where you’re staying until you book and pay but that’s all part of the fun.
-If you need somewhere to stay on the night then try HotelTonight, you can get some great stays with up to 70% discount.
+If you need are looking for a “cheap hotel near me tonight” then try HotelTonight, you can get some great stays with up to 70% discount.

 The thing with booking through booking websites is, that they want their cut.
 This means you are often paying a premium on top of the cost of the hotel room because of the fees that the hotel has to pay.
 For ease, check out what is about by using the booking websites.
 Be sure to read the reviews, not exclusively the description.
-Then hit the hotel up directly.
+Here’s how to save on hotels…once you have used the comparison websites, hit the hotel up directly.

 Road trips through cities are not the easiest to navigate.
 You tend to find that city centers are more pricey and that’s not only for places to stay but for everything.
 This is for a variety of reasons but mainly convenience.
 Many cities are hubs for large companies and often have people flying in for meetings, conferences, etc which increases demand.
 For this reason, it sometimes pays to find yourself lodgings in the suburbs of the city.
 This works better, especially for road trippers because parking is scarce in city centers.
 And what parking there is you will pay a premium for.